ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 ## Call-by-need

-Call-by-name is rather wasteful: If an argument is used _n_ times in the body, the argument expression is re-evaluated _n_-times.
+Call-by-name is rather wasteful: If an argument is used _n_ times in the body, the argument expression is re-evaluated _n_ times.
 For instance, in

 ```scala mdoc:silent